Local Crafts and Culture:

-It all starts at home so we have first worked to reduce our carbon footprint in our UK offices.
-Through energy conservation measures and recycling policies in place, we are proud to be actively reducing the waste produced and our impact on the environment.
+It all starts at home so we have first worked at reducing our carbon footprint in our UK Offices.
+Through energy conservation measures and recycling policies, we are proud to be actively reducing the waste produced and our impact on the environment.
 We support various projects all over the world to try and give something back to the places we visit.

-We operate small group tours (12 pax on this tour) that have a low impact on the communities we visit and we always ensure our operations do not disrupt or lead to the displacement of local people.
-This allows us to stay in unique and characterful accommodation that would not have benefitted from tourism due to their limited size.
+This small group tour has a maximum of 16 participants, meaning that we have a low impact on the environments and communities we visit and are able to ensure that we do not disrupt or lead to the displacement of local people.
+The small number also allows us to stay in unique, family-run hotels that cannot benefit from coach tours and other mass tourism due to their limited sizes.

 Gameviewing in the Ngorongoro Crater and hiking up the Rift Valley